RTEMS/rtems-docs/c_user/barrier_manager.rst

 The ``rtems_barrier_delete`` directive removes a barrier from the system and frees its control block.
-A barrier can be deleted by any local task that knows the barrier’s ID.
+A barrier can be deleted by any local task that knows the barrier's ID.
 As a result of this directive, all tasks blocked waiting for the barrier to be released, will be readied and returned a status code which indicates that the barrier was deleted.
-Any subsequent references to the barrier’s name and ID are invalid.
+Any subsequent references to the barrier's name and ID are invalid.

 Directives
 ==========

-This section details the barrier manager’s directives.
-A subsection is dedicated to each of this manager’s directives and describes the calling sequence, related constants, usage, and status codes.
+This section details the barrier manager's directives.
+A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.